Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Confirm how the factory supports installation questions, lighting checks, spare parts, maintenance notes, and troubleshooting during the event period.

-Ask for project proof, not only sales language.
+Ask for project evidence, not only finished photographs.

 A supplier can say “we are a factory,” but a real factory can show the work behind the claim.
 Use these signals before you commit a deposit.